 The signs of dehydration in cats and dogs—such as lethargy, sunken eyes, dry gums, and loss of skin elasticity—are also signs of an electrolyte imbalance.
 This can quickly lead to weakness, muscle cramping, and in severe cases, can become life-threatening.

 A complete and balanced diet is the first line of defense.
 Every recipe recommended by our meal planner is formulated with the correct balance of sodium, potassium, and chloride to meet your healthy pet's daily needs.
-This ensures that for everyday life, their hydration and electrolyte levels are perfectly supported through their food.

 This brings us to a critical question many owners ask: does my pet need an electrolyte supplement?